Archbishop Murphy High School

 Private, coeducational school in Everett, Washington, U.S.

 Archbishop Thomas J. Murphy High School is a co-educational private Catholic college-preparatory high school located in Everett, Washington, United States.
-Founded as Holy Cross High School in 1988 at the old site of Our Lady Of Perpetual Help grade school, it was renamed Archbishop Murphy High School in 1999 and in October moved to its present location.
+Founded as Holy Cross High School in 1988 at the old site of Our Lady Of Perpetual Help grade school, it was renamed Archbishop Murphy High School in 1999 and moved to its present location in the October of that year.

 The school serves students grades nine through twelve; enrollment has increased from 23 students in 1988 to approximately 467 in 2019.

-It is named for Thomas Joseph Murphy, the bishop of the Archdiocese of Seattle from 1991 until his death in 1997.
+It is named for Thomas Joseph Murphy, the archbishop of the Archdiocese of Seattle from 1991 until his death in 1997.